 Make a list of the three to four people whose opinion you really care about.
 Then be transparent with them about your decision to start a niche business, no matter how out of the blue it may seem to them (or you).

 You are NOT asking for their permission — in fact, I’d suggest keeping it private until you’re sure you’re ready to commit.
 This isn’t about letting them change your mind, it’s about asking for the support you need.

 This process helped me realize whose opinion I did value and to discard the rest.
-If some random person I don’t know laughs in my face when I tell them about my products?
+If some random person I don’t know laughs in my face when I tell them about selling crystals online?
 Who cares.
 They’re not on my list of people that matter (or my email list).